Crunchyroll-Community/CrunchyComments/README.md

 - 💬 Add comments to any anime series or episode on Crunchyroll
 - 🧼 Minimal, floating comment button — non-intrusive and always accessible
-- 🖥️ For now Compatible with series pages and episode pages with technically can be used on any page on crunchyroll.
+- 🖥️ Currently works on series and episode pages, but technically compatible with any Crunchyroll page
 - 🔗 Comments open in a styled popup (hosted via GitHub Pages)

 ---